cloudshiftstrategies/amazon-sp-api-python/README.md

 # amazon-sp-api-python

-This is a python version of ths Amazon Seller API
+This is a python version of the Amazon Seller API
 <https://developer-docs.amazon.com/sp-api/docs/>

 We use the openapi generator <https://openapi-generator.tech/> to convert the amazon sp-api